-There are a number of other restrictions with Coverdell Accounts.
+There are a number of other restrictions with ESAs.
 First, beneficiaries of the accounts must be under age 18 when contributions are made, and the money can only be used for the beneficiary.
 Second, no refunds are available to the person who initiates the account.
 Third, if the beneficiary reaches age 30 without using the money, it will be distributed to the beneficiary and become taxable.
 However, the person who set up the account can change the beneficiary at any time to another family member under age 30.

-Contributors to Coverdell Accounts can select their own investments.
-Unlike 529 College Savings Plans which limit investor choices to a limited menu of investments, the only investment prohibited for Coverdell accounts is life insurance.
+Contributors to ESAs can select their own investments.
+Unlike 529 Savings Plans which limit investor choices to a limited menu of investments, the only investment prohibited for Coverdell accounts is life insurance.
 Never the less, financial institutions that offer Coverdell accounts can set their own investment restrictions.
 For example, Charles Schwab Investments does not allow risky and often illiquid investments such as coins and antiques.
 Schwab also disallows other exotic investments like futures contracts and other financial derivatives from Coverdell accounts.

 Again, unlike 529 Savings Plans that limit changing investments to once a year, ESA contributors can switch among investments as often as they like.
 Though switching investments often can be costly, it’s a nice have that option.
 Speaking of costs, be careful of firms’ set up charges and annual fees to maintain an account.
 With ESAs’ relatively low contribution limits, even a modest $25 annual fee can cut deeply into returns.